7 Best Genesys Alternatives For 2026 To Boost Sales

 NICE CXone is a cloud contact center platform for large companies that need scale, reliability, and strong analytics.

-It includes routing, workforce tools, and AI features like Enlighten Copilot and Autopilot.
+It includes routing, workforce tools, and AI features like Copilot for Agents, Supervisors, and Leaders, plus a new line of AI Agents for self-service and process automation.
 These tools help agents work faster and give better customer service.

 Why NICE CXone beats Genesys